-Electric Pictures and Bristow Global Media Partner to Co-produce a Special Event Docudrama Marking the 100th Anniversary of the End of WWI
+Electric Pictures and BGM to Co-produce Special Event Docudrama Marking the 100th Anniversary of the End of WWI

 News October 6, 2017

 Commissioned by Corus Entertainment, Foxtel and BBC Scotland, Production now underway on 100 Days to Victory

 PERTH, AUSTRALIA and TORONTO, CANADA (October 5, 2017) Electric Pictures and Bristow Global Media Inc. (BGM) have started production on 100 Days to Victory, a gripping account of the last 100 Days of the First World War.
 Set to premiere in Fall 2018 to coincide with the centennial anniversary of the First World War, the 2 x 60 minute docudrama has been commissioned by Corus Entertainment’s HISTORY® in Canada and Foxtel’s The History Channel in Australia and New Zealand, as well as BBC Scotland, with principal production investment from Screen Australia in association with Screenwest and the Canada Media Fund (CMF).

 Through cinematic recreations, interviews with top historians and state-of-the-art CGI, 100 Days to Victory tells the story of how the Allied generals strategized to win the war.
 Five of history’s most visionary leaders Marshall Ferdinand Foch (France), Field Marshal Douglas Haig (Britain), General John J. Pershing (United States), General Arthur Currie (Canada) and General John Monash (Australia) came together to defeat the enemy with unprecedented teamwork and innovation.
 Exciting and dramatic, this docudrama brings the men and women behind WWI’s finest multinational feat of arms vividly to life.